 Other useful organisations

-The Advice Guide website has lots of information about debt, law and the legal system.
+The Citizens Advice website has lots of information about debt, law and the legal system.
 The website gives information for all parts of the UK, just click to opt for England, Scotland or Wales.
-For further information, see the Advice Guide website.
+For further information, see the Citizens Advice website.

 HM Courts & Tribunals Service